Kitchen Scrap Program

-Effective January 1, 2015 the kitchen scraps will be banned from Hartland landfill.
-The Regional Kitchen Scraps Strategy has been developed by the Capital Regional District (CRD) to promote sustainable waste management for the region.
+As of January 1, 2015, kitchen scraps have been banned from Hartland’s landfill.
+The Regional Kitchen Scraps Strategy was developed by the Capital Regional District (CRD) to promote sustainable waste management for the region.
 As a result, all residences and businesses in the region are required to segregate food scraps from your regular garbage.
-This will require a separate bin one for garbage and one for kitchen scraps you can put out both bins beside each other on your usual garbage day and there is no extra cost for this collection service.
-You can use your own bin/can or we can supply one to you.

-Certified compostable bags are accepted.
+To comply with the new strategy, kitchen scraps will need to be separated into compositable bags (paper bags can also be used).
 Please ensure that you do not use biodegradable or regular plastic bags as they are not accepted in the program.
-When shopping for compostable bags look for this symbol certified compostable logo.
+Do not use twist ties or plastic clips to tie up your compostable bags, please tie up your bags by hand using the bag itself to make a knot.
+When shopping for compostable bags look for this symbol below with the certified compostable logo.

-Compostable bags can be purchased at Costco, Canadian Tire, Country Grocer, London Drugs, Rona, Thrifty Foods, and Walmart etc.
+Compostable bags and 12-gal green food bins can be purchased at Costco, Canadian Tire, Country Grocer, London Drugs, Rona, Thrifty Foods, and Walmart etc.